openanalytics/rdepot-kubernetes/overlays/demo/README.md

 minikube addons enable ingress
 ```

+This demo includes Ingress resource with associated domain: `rdepot.demo`.
+Therefore, to get access to RDepot, local DNS resolver has to be updated.

-Add the following entries to `/etc/hosts`, replacing MINIKUBE_IP by the output of `$ minikube ip` command:
+For Linux - add the following entry to `/etc/hosts`, replacing MINIKUBE_IP by the output of `$ minikube ip` command:
 ```bash
 MINIKUBE_IP rdepot.demo
 ```